andersonbking/game-theory-simulator/docs/strategies.md

 Here is a list of the implemented strategies you can choose to run in the simulation:

 1. Cooperate

 Always cooperate

 2. Defect

 Always defect

 3. Grim (aka.
 Permanent Retaliation)

 Starts by cooperating and continues to cooperate as long as the opponent does the same.
-If the opponent defects, the agent permanently defects for the rest of the rounds.
+If the opponent defects, the agent will permanently defect for the remainder of the rounds.

 4. Tit-for-Tat (aka.
 Copycat)

 Cooperates in the first round and then copies the opponent's previous moves in the next rounds.
 (Tit-for-Tat cooperates, other agent defects.
 Next round -> Tit-for-Tat defects)

 5. Suspicious Tit-for-Tat (aka. stft)

 Defects in the first round, and then follows the rules of regular Tit-for-Tat.

+6. Cooperate For Defect

+First defects, but will start cooperating if both agents defect.

-6. Random
+7. Random

 Randomly chooses to defect or cooperate.